yenchenchou/mle-career-path/SQL/Syntax.md

 #### `Window function`

-A window function performs a calculation across a set of table rows that are somehow related to the current row.
+1. **A window function performs a calculation across a set of table rows that are somehow related to the current row**.
 This is comparable to the type of calculation that can be done with an aggregate function.
-But unlike regular aggregate functions, use of a window function does not cause rows to become grouped into a single output row — the rows retain their separate identities.
+But unlike regular aggregate functions, use of a **window function does not cause rows to become grouped into a single output row — the rows retain their separate identities(it works on the rows of the window frame rather than whole partition)**.
 Behind the scenes, the window function is able to access more than just the current row of the query result.
-Adding `OVER` designates it as a window function Common combination: `SUM, AVG, COUNT, ROW_NUMER, RANK, DENSERANK, NTILE, LAG, LEAD`
+Adding `OVER` designates it as a window function Common combination: `SUM, AVG, COUNT, ROW_NUMER, RANK, DENSERANK, NTILE, LAG, LEAD`.
+[See more](https://mode.com/sql-tutorial/sql-window-functions/#the-usual-suspects-sum-count-and-avg)
+    - SUM, AVG, COUNT: if the rows from `order by` hold the same value, then they will get the same value
+    - ROW_NUMER
+    - RANK: also affected by `order by`, ties are assigned if same ranked but will skip the next rank.
+    - DESNE_RANK: also affected by `order by`, ties are assigned if same ranked but **will not** skip the next rank.
+    - NTILE(integer)
+    - LEAD(colum, integer), LAG(column, integer): will cause NULL if no previous/end of the row.
+You may take window function aprt as subquery and use the outer query to filter out the NULLs.

+    ```SQL
+    SELECT *
+    FROM (
+        SELECT start_terminal,
+            duration_seconds,
+            duration_seconds -LAG(duration_seconds, 1) OVER
+                (PARTITION BY start_terminal ORDER BY duration_seconds)
+                AS difference
+        FROM tutorial.dc_bikeshare_q1_2012
+        WHERE start_time < '2012-01-08'
+        ORDER BY start_terminal, duration_seconds
+        ) sub
+    WHERE sub.difference IS NOT NULL
+    ```

+    ```SQL
+    SELECT depname, empno, salary, enroll_date
+    FROM
+    (SELECT depname, empno, salary, enroll_date,
+            rank() OVER (PARTITION BY depname ORDER BY salary DESC, empno) AS pos
+        FROM empsalary
+    ) AS ss
+    WHERE pos < 3;
+    ```

    1. [mode](https://mode.com/sql-tutorial/sql-window-functions/#ntile)
    2. [official website](https://www.postgresql.org/docs/9.1/tutorial-window.html)

 #### `WITH`

-Allows giving your sub-query block a name.
-You can do the following things 1.
+WITH provides a way to write auxiliary statements for use in a larger query.
+These statements, which are often referred to as Common Table Expressions or CTEs, can be thought of as defining temporary tables that exist just for one query.

 #### Column naming

 1. If you insist to name your column such as `new column`, then use double qoute "new column"

+## Tips for optimizing the databse

+1. Higer Level

+    - table size: use filters
+    - Use limit to test query logic

+    -

 ## Resource